httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 as defined in {{HTTP, Section 7.1}}.
 The component value of the request target can take different forms, depending on the type of request, as described below.

-For HTTP 1.1, the component value is equivalent to the request target portion of the request line.
+For HTTP/1.1, the component value is equivalent to the request target portion of the request line.
 However, this value is more difficult to reliably construct in other versions of HTTP.
 Therefore, it is NOT RECOMMENDED that this component be used when versions of HTTP other than 1.1 might be in use.